- Find a Trail

 - Get Involved

-The 106.5-mile Florida Keys Overseas Heritage Trail (FKOHT) will stretch the length of the Florida Keys, from Key Largo to Key West, the southernmost point of the continental United States.
+The Florida Keys Overseas Heritage Trail (FKOHT) is planned to stretch 106 miles along the length of the Florida Keys, from Key Largo to Key West, the southernmost point of the continental United States.
 The trail is also part of a larger effort called the East Coast Greenway, which will link multi-use trails from Florida all the way to Maine.

-Currently, more than 75 miles of the FKOHT have been paved and completed.
-For the rest, users will have to share the road with vehicles.
+Currently, 90 miles of the FKOHT have been completed.
+Note that users will have to share the road with vehicles in some parts of the route.
 The trail runs parallel to US Highway 1.
 Use extreme caution as some areas have narrow shoulders, causing potentially dangerous traffic encounters.
 The trail is also quite exposed, so bring lots of sunscreen.